Wednesday, May 22, 2013

 I've struggled with the concept of competition for a number of years...which, in discussion we could split a room of little league parents and coaches, resulting in a small cataclysmic event in a short while.

-I was a hell of a competitor, and most will still tell you that I still am...This isn't about that competition...its about team competition.
+I was a hell of a competitor, and most will tell you that I still am...This isn't about that competition...its about team competition.

 The OKC Thunder slogan is "Team is One"...and a good one at that...I'm not a downer on slogans...but...